SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/app-store/prices-and-terms.md

 ---
 uid: dp-app-prices-and-terms
-title: Price and terms
+title: Prices and terms
-description: How to set price and terms for your app listing in the SuperOffice Developer Portal.
+description: How to set prices and terms for your app listing in the SuperOffice Developer Portal.
 keywords: Developer Portal, app store, price, term
 author: Bergfrid Dias
 date: 10.16.2024